Learn-Write-Repeat/Open-contributions/Trivedh_Python_Functions.md

 <h2>User defined Functions:</h2><br>
-User defined functions are not in-built and are not a part of Python programming language.Any name can be given to the function.These are the functions are defined according to the need of the user to carry out the tasks.
+<p>User defined functions are not in-built and are not a part of Python programming language.Any name can be given to the function.These are the functions are defined according to the need of the user to carry out the tasks.</p>
 <h3>Examples</h3>
 <table>
 <tr>